basetime/bldr-sfmc/README.md

 ### CLI Setup
-1. In your terminal, run `bldr config -n`.
-This will prompt a series of inputs where you will find in the Installed Package you created.
-You'll need:
+1. In your terminal, run `bldr config -n`
+2. Follow the prompts and input the following from the Installed Package:
    - Parent BU MID
    - Client Id
    - Client Secret
    - Auth URI

-# CLI Help Commands
+---

+## Usage
 ```
 Command         | Flag                           | Description
 --------------- | ------------------------------ | --------------------------------------------------------------------------------